troclaux/notes/aws.md

 > fully-managed backup service that makes it easy to centralize and automate the backup of data across aws services

+- integrates with AWS organizations to provide centralized backup management for all accounts within the organization
 - can automate backups for:
   - EBS volumes
   - RDS databases